 The beach is partly privately managed, therefore the management takes cleanliness seriously.
-Tourists littering will get an IDR 10,000 fine for every rubbish irresponsibly thrown away.
+Tourists littering will get an Rp10.000 fine for every rubbish irresponsibly thrown away.
 So far the rule has proven effective.
-There’s not a trace of trash in its white sandy shores.
+There’s not a trace of trash on its white sandy shores.
 Offering a spotless beach experience everyone surely appreciates.

-Indrayanti beach features a white sandy shore meets with a deep turquoise sea.
+Indrayanti beach features a white sandy shore meeting a deep turquoise sea.
 The tide here is wild and dangerous, like any typical southern beach bordering the Indian Ocean.
-Therefore swimming is not advisable especially for kids and beginners.
+Therefore swimming is not advisable, especially for kids and beginners.
 Surfing is also not an option.

 Sunset Spot Bukit Karang Gunung Kidul

 Prepare some energy to climb the large rock by the east of Indrayanti Beach.
-With the cheap entrance of IDR 2000, visitors can enter Bukit Karang Gunung Kidul.
-This cliff serves as a viewpoint to Indrayanti Beach.
+With the cheap entrance of Rp2.000, visitors can enter Bukit Karang Gunung Kidul.
+This cliff serves as a viewpoint of Indrayanti Beach.

-Enjoy a soothing sea breeze and the occasional seagulls making nests at trees here.
-When the dusk arrives, Bukit Karang is the best place to view Indrayanti Beach’s dramatic sunset.
+Enjoy a soothing sea breeze and the occasional seagulls making nests in trees here.
+When dusk arrives, Bukit Karang is the best place to view Indrayanti Beach’s dramatic sunset.

 Jet Ski Rental

 Swimming prohibited doesn’t mean visitors can’t venture further into the ocean.
-There is a jet ski rental manage by locals.
-Rent one at Rp250,000 for 15 minutes.
-The price is expensive but it matches with the luxury.
-Put on that sunglasses and ride into the ocean with style feeling like James Bond.
+There is a jet ski rental managed by locals.
+Rent one at Rp250.000 for 15 minutes.
+The price is expensive but it matches the luxury.
+Put on that sunglasses and ride into the ocean with a style feeling like James Bond.

 Indrayanti Neighboring Beaches

-Alongside, there are plenty of beaches within walking distance from Indrayanti beach.
+Alongside this, there are plenty of beaches within walking distance from Indrayanti beach.
 Tenggole Beach is hidden just behind Bukit Karang Gunung Kidul.
 Think of a private beach, Tenggole Beach is the one.
-It is a smaller and far less crowded than Indrayanti, but with no less beautiful landscape.
+It is smaller and far less crowded than Indrayanti, but with no less beautiful landscape.

-Move the mat and sunbath here instead for a more tranquil beach experience.
-The Sundak Beach located at the west of Indrayanti Beach.
+Move the mat and sunbathe here instead for a more tranquil beach experience.
+Sundak Beach is located in the west of Indrayanti beach.
 The most interesting feature of this beach is that visitors can find marine creatures near its shores.
-Hunt for jellyfish, starfish and small fishes in the bank of the beach.
+Hunt for jellyfish, starfish, and small fishes on the bank of the beach.

 The tide here is much calmer than at Indrayanti, so visitors can also swim a bit further.
 Sandranan Beach is a bit further but here is the only beach in the village where visitors can go snorkeling.
 The water is clear and shallow with plenty of coral reefs and some protected fishes.

-Rent the snorkeling gear, it’s affordable at only Rp50,000 without time limit.
+Rent the snorkeling gear, it’s affordable at only Rp50.000 without a time limit.
 However, take extreme caution when snorkeling during the monsoon season.
 Since the tide can be dangerous for swimmers.

 Visiting beaches in Yogyakarta means an opportunity to taste fresh seafood delicacies.
 Pay a visit to the famous Indrayanti Restaurant, or any other restaurants available here.
 The recommended dish is ‘Ikan Bakar’, a grilled fish served with warm rice and vegetables.
 Complete this perfect lunch with fresh coconut water, served directly from the fruit itself.